markski1/BSXU/README.md

 - Implemented as a Flask application.
 - Files are uploaded to a Backblaze B2 bucket (optional).
+- Removes EXIF from images.
 - Server filesystem storage otherwise.
-In B2 mode, filesystem is a cache, to avoid B2 egress fees.
+In B2 mode, the filesystem is used as a cache to avoid B2 egress fees.
 - Web panel for manual uploading, stats, fetching links.
 - A lot more configurable.
 - In addition to ShareX, a method to use Flameshot is also provided.